nickthomas0412/domin-digital-interview-task/README.md

-# domin-digital-interview-task
+# Domin Digital Interview Task
-Interview task for the Software Engineer role at Domin
+Interview task for the Software Engineer role at Domin.

 ## Prerequisites
 - Node (Tested with 20.16.0)